Tirasa/SyncopeJujuCharm/README.md

 # Usage

-Step by step instructions on using the charm:
+Step by step instructions on using the charm (minimum 2GB RAM required):

 ```
-$ juju deploy syncope
+$ juju deploy syncope --constraints mem=2G
 ```

 then